 - Borrow or order a tailgating canopy with your grad’s college logo and set-up a backyard tailgate.
 A tent like this will be very handy at football games over the next four years.

 - Choose a photo from each year of the graduate’s academic life.
-Place them on the premises in ascending order (from birth to graduation) and use to create a walkway that guides the guests to the party.
+Place them on your front lawn in ascending order (from birth to graduation) and use to create a Photo Walkway that guides the guests to the party.

 From super-simple to over-the-top elaborate, refreshments will vary depending on the time of day, number of attendees, and your party budget.
 One mom reminded us that accurate quantity calculations are impossible and said “you will always be a little wrong on quantity, so pick things that can be frozen and just do your best!”